dreamportdev/Osdev-Notes/99_Appendices/E_Debugging.md

 * `frame x` will jump directly to frame number x (view frame numbers with `bt`)
 * `info args` will display the arguments passed into the function.
 It's worth nothing that the first few instructions of a function set up the stack frame, so you may need to `si` a few times when entering a function for this to return correct values.
-* `info locals` diplays local variables (on the stack).
+* `info locals` displays local variables (on the stack).
 Any variables that have no yet been declared in the source code will have junk values (keep this in mind!).
+* `info variables` is similar to info global and static variables
+* `info args` list the arguments of the current stack frame, name and values.

 ### Breakpoints